 The certification CE It is an essential element for the marketing of products on the European market IoT, ensuring the consumer the conformity of the product with all the provisions of the European Community.
 The obligations for CE certification, as regulated by the Decision of the European Parliament and of the Council n.
 768/2008/THIS, covering the different economic agents involved, whether it be the manufacturer, authorized representative, importer or distributor.

-Among the main obligations contained to draft, or to prepare a competent laboratory as Sicom Testing, the procedure for assessment of conformity, The EC declaration of conformity, preparing a technical file for CE marking.
+Among the main obligations contained to draft, or to prepare a competent laboratory as Sicom Testing, the procedure for assessment of conformity, the EU declaration of conformity, preparing a technical file for CE marking.
 The technical dossier - documentary proof of the object's compliance with the applicable regulations - must be kept for ten years. essential obligations to the CE certification of products, Moreover, have the CE marking (which should be visible, legibly and indelibly) as well as the sudden implementation of corrective action when the product placed on the market is then found not to conform to European Union directives.

-To draw up the EC declaration of conformity and get the CE certification of products, The IoT devices must be subjected to tests and examinations stating their follow local guidelines.
+To draw up the EU declaration of conformity and get the CE certification of products, The IoT devices must be subjected to tests and examinations stating their follow local guidelines.
 Among the relevant assessments - and performed by Sicom Testing - include:

 - Evidence of compliance during the certification process and pre-testing during the product design; tests for the control of production during the lifetime of the product itself;